 Our Governing Body and Board of Trustees will have access to basic safeguarding training within the academy.
-We will recommend and encourage them to undertake training specifically on the safeguarding responsibilities of the governing body in line with Part 2 of KCSIE, in particular the role of the Safeguarding Governor/Trustee.
-In addition to this training, the safeguarding governor/trustee may wish to access multi-agency safeguarding training at least every two years.
+KCSIE 2022 Part Two is clear about the expectation that all governors also have an understanding of their strategic responsibilities in relation to safeguarding.
+It recommends and encourages them to undertake training specifically on the safeguarding responsibilities of the governing body, in particular the role of the Safeguarding Governor.